37-Year-Old Pitcher – Baltimore Orioles

 Wandy Rodriguez Contract Information:

-Signed a minor league deal with the Royals in August of 2015.
+Agreed to a minor league contract with the Orioles in April of 2016.

-Rodriguez agreed to a minor league contract with the Royals, Josh Vernier of 610 Sports Radio reports.
+Rodriguez agreed to a minor-league contract with the Orioles on Friday, Rock Kubatko of MASN reports.

 To instantly reveal our fantasy analysis of every player – including Wandy Rodriguez – simply subscribe now.